 How do you ensure WORK SYSTEM and workplace preparedness for disasters or emergencies?
-How does your disaster and emergency preparedness system consider prevention, management, continuity of operations, and recovery?
+How does your disaster and emergency preparedness system consider prevention, management, continuity of operations for PATIENTS and the community, evacuation, and recovery?

-- N1.
+N1.
 "Core competencies" (6.1a) refers to your organization's areas of greatest expertise.
 Your organization's core competencies are those strategically important capabilities that provide an advantage in your market-place or service environment.
-Core competencies frequently are challenging for competitors or suppliers and partners to imitate and provide a sustainable competitive advantage. - N2.
+Core competencies frequently are challenging for competitors or suppliers and partners to imitate and provide a sustainable competitive advantage.

+N2.
 "Work systems" refers to how the work of your organization is accomplished.
-Work systems involve your workforce, your key suppliers and partners, your contractors, your collaborators, and other components of the supply chain needed to produce and deliver your products, services, and business and support processes.
-Your work systems coordinate the internal work processes and the external resources necessary - for you to develop, produce, and deliver your products and services to your customers and to succeed in your marketplace. - N3.
-Your key work processes (6.1b[1]) are the processes that involve the majority of your organization's workforce and produce customer, stakeholder, and stockholder value.
-Your key work processes are your most important product and service design and delivery, business, and support processes. - N4.
+Work systems involve your workforce, your key suppliers and partners, your contractors, your collaborators, and other components of the supply chain needed to produce and deliver your health care services and business and support processes.
+Your work systems coordinate the internal work processes and the external resources necessary for you to develop, produce, and deliver your health care services to your patients and other customers and to succeed in your marketplace.

+N3.
+In health care organizations, the work systems focus on delivery of health care services.
+These services refer to patient and community service processes for the purpose of prevention, maintenance, health promotion, screening, diagnosis, treatment/therapy, rehabilitation, recovery, palliative care, or supportive care.
+These include services delivered to patients through other providers (e.g., laboratory and radiology studies).
+Work systems also may include the conduct of health care research and/or a teaching mission, as appropriate to your organization's mission.

+N4.
+Your key work processes (6.1b[1]) are the processes that involve the majority of your organization's workforce and produce patient, other customer, and stakeholder value.
+Your key work processes are your most important health care service design and delivery, business, and support processes.

+N5.
 Disasters and emergencies (6.1c) might be weather-related, utility-related, security-related, or due to a local or national emergency, including potential pandemics such as an avian flu outbreak.
+Health care organizations should consider both community-related disasters, where they play a role as first responders, and organization-specific incidents that threaten continued operations (e.g., fire, building damage, or loss of power/water).
 Emergency considerations related to information technology should be addressed in Item 4.2.